FabioRomagnoli/DDFVM/README.md

 - dynamic stopping

 missing
-- operator splitting for diodes  (for plasma too)?
+- operator splitting for for plasma?
-    - assembler needs to  build the different operators
-    - can be done with mix and match and a method for coupling them
-- the timestepping scheme can be abstracted to be general enough to be used in the splitting too
-- set_optiosn can be removed?
--
-- fix jacobian for plasmas and check the diode one
+- fix jacobian for plasmas
- -